amagrabi/ds-preprocess/README.md

-# ml-preprocess
+# ds-preprocess
-Functions to preprocess a range of data types.
+Functions to preprocess a range of data types:
+* Text
+* Images
+* DataFrames
+* Dates
+* Directories